 COVID-19: Our New Normal

 The outbreak of novel coronavirus has permanently changed the world, and it’s painful.
-But it’s also shone a light into our own selfishness as a society.
+But it’s also shone a light on our own selfishness as a society.
 With technological advances, we expect what we want when we want it.
-I take basic things for granted every day, rather than giving thanks for them.
+I take basic things for granted every day rather than giving thanks for them.
 So rarely do I live in fear for the safety and well-being of my family.
 But this coronavirus has forced me to rethink so much of what really matters.
 And having enough toilet paper is NOT one of those things!